flaviut/flaviut.github.io/_posts/2023-07-22-rs310p-reversing.md

 ### Fan

 The fan is a TM802524SH 24V fan by an unknown manufacturer.
-There is a spot for a temperature sensor of some sort on the control board, but it is not connected.
-As the requested max load is increased, the fan speed increases.
+The temperature sensor is a NTC 4.7kΩ thermistor connected between J5 pins 1 and 2.
+There is a 3kΩ (R6) pull-up resistor to 5V on pin 1 of J5.

+The fan is however not connected to the microcontroller in any way, and is instead controlled by the power board, where an increase in load (regardless of temperature) will increase the fan speed.

+The fan output (J8) on the control board is a 5V on/off signal, not PWM, and has nothing plugged in.

-This fan is very loud when it gets going, even if the actual (not the requested) load is low.
+This fan is very loud when it gets going, even if the temperature is low.
+Conveniently, there is a second, unused, thermistor port connected in parallel to the first, and this connector can be used to read out the temperature & control the fan speed based on temperature.

 ### Microcontroller